helloRupa/jquery-lite/README.md

 - parent(): Returns the parent of each element in the collection as a DOMNodeCollection.
 - find(string): Find elements matching the provided selector within the scope of the caller.
 Returns a DOMNodeCollection.
 - remove(): Removes the selected elements from the DOM and returns them in a DOMNodeCollection.
-- on(string, callback): Adds an event listener for the provided event on the entire DOMNodeCollection.
+- on(string, callback): Adds an event listener for the provided event on the entire collection.
-- off(string): Removes all callbacks for the entire collection which are bound to the event.
+- off(string): Removes all callbacks which are bound to the event for the entire collection.